facebookarchive/fbconsole/README.md

     profile_pic = graph_url('/zuck/picture')
     urlretrieve(profile_pic, 'zuck.jpg')

+### Advanced Graph API ###

+fbconsole also provides access and utilities around some more advanced graph api features.

+__iter_pages__

+If you are trying to fetch a lot of data, you may be required to make multiple requests to the graph api via the "paging" values that are sent back.
+You can use `iter_pages` to automatically iterate through multiple requests.
+For example, you can iterate through all your wall posts:

+    for post in iter_pages(fbconsole.get('/me/posts')):
+        print post['message']

 ### More Authentication Options ###

 By default, fbconsole will make all it's requests as the fbconsole facebook app.